Selling furniture online has been gaining momentum in the past years. According to Statista’s Digital Market Outlook,

 What differentiates it from competitors, though, is that Magento is fully customizable – from A to Z. Want to add a form for your customer customize their furniture order?
 Or change your mini shopping cart layout?
 Or maybe build in multilingual support?
 With only a bit of coding, you can take advantage of its advanced functionality on your website.

 Sunpan is an example of a Magento-based furniture store.
-Their website presents unique B2B functionalities, like changing items and shipping methods based on the customers’ location (Canada, the US, or international).
+Their website presents unique B2B functionalities for selling furniture, like changing items and shipping methods based on the customers’ location (Canada, the US, or international).
 Their products are updated in real time, and the customers can view their entire account history online.

 Selling furniture online means taking advantage of the market opportunities and recent industry shifts in B2B sales.
 Many furniture manufacturers and suppliers acknowledge the importance of ecommerce.
 Still, they fail to present their customers with a proper online shopping experience, offering only the catalogs of items instead.